zholdoshov/Web_Browser/README.md

 # Web_Browser
-This is one my first projects in Mobile Appication Devepment.
+This is my first project in Mobile Application Development.
 The project was written in Android Studio with Java